April 11, 2026 · By Denis N.

 The American Psychological Association's research on multitasking found that task switching — the constant movement between fragmented activities — eats up to 40% of productive time through what researchers call "switch costs."
 Every time you break focus to respond to something, there's a recovery cost.
 You don't lose just the two minutes of reading that message.
 You lose the ten minutes of rebuilt concentration you'd been working towards before it arrived.

 Gallup's State of the Global Workplace 2025 report found that global employee engagement fell last year, costing the world economy US$438 billion in lost productivity.
 The primary cause was a drop in manager engagement specifically — managers being asked to meet rising executive demands while leading teams with no remaining capacity.
-That's the same pattern MIT describes: the people who should be identifying and resolving administrative time waste are themselves too buried in it to act.
+That's the same pattern Yang and Grenier describe: the people who should be identifying and resolving administrative time waste are themselves too buried in it to act.

 For a small business, the stakes are more immediate than aggregate productivity figures.
 You're not losing abstract GDP — you're losing the capable team member who eventually decides the friction isn't worth it and leaves for a business that runs more cleanly.
 You're losing the growth project that never got started because every week dissolved into operational maintenance.
 You're losing, gradually, the version of yourself that had energy and headspace at the end of the day.